nickcafferry/Advanced-Design-Project-Green-Styrene-Manufacturing-Plant-Proposal/README.md

 #### Feedstock-and-Market-Review

-- **Benzene
+- **Benzene**

-    1. Key component in petrochemical industry global demand 46 million tonnes.
+    _1_.
+Key component in petrochemical industry global demand 46 million tonnes.

-    2. 50% used to make ethylbenzene.
+    _2_.
+50% used to make ethylbenzene.

-    3. Not produced directly but as a by-product of other industries - oil refineries, steam cracking of naphthalene, coal used in steel production.
+    _3_.
+Not produced directly but as a by-product of other industries - oil refineries, steam cracking of naphthalene, coal used in steel production.

-    4. North East Asian Market 40% of Benzene market.
+    _4_.
+North East Asian Market 40% of Benzene market.

-    5. China is the largest producer and consumer of Benzene.
+    _5_.
+China is the largest producer and consumer of Benzene.

-    6. Price of Benzene in China 5,300-5,350 Yuan/te (Q3 2018).
+    _6_.
+Price of Benzene in China 5,300-5,350 Yuan/te (Q3 2018).

-    7. Direct routes to obtain benzene now being explored.
+    _7_.
+Direct routes to obtain benzene now being explored.

-    8. Converted from other aromatics and dehydro-aromatisation reaction with ethane.
+    _8_.
+Converted from other aromatics and dehydro-aromatisation reaction with ethane.

-  - **Ethylene
+ - **Ethylene**

-     1. Ehtylene
+     _1_.
+Ehtylene importance unparalleled in industry/Largest petrochemical by volume in 2018.

+     _2_.
+Wide variety of uses including in surfactants and plasticisers as well as to produce Ethylbenzene.

+     _3_.
+Obtained from distillation of natural gas and oil.

+     _4_.
+Alternative non fossil fuel methods of production.

+     _5_.
+Prices in China 9,978-10,254 Yuan/te (Q2 2014).

 #### Process-Block-Flow-Diagram